Answers to some of your most commonly-asked questions

 Yes, there is ample free parking at our location, at the front and back of the building.

-We are currently offering in-person services for assessments only.
-All therapy and counselling sessions are virtual only.
-If you are coming in for an assessment, please ensure you are masked for the duration of the assessment.
-You will also be required to complete our COVID-19 screening questionnaire.
+We are currently offering in-person services for assessments, and both virtual and in-person sessions for therapy.
+If you are coming in for an assessment, you will also be asked to complete our COVID-19 screening questionnaire.
+Masks are optional.
 If you are displaying any signs of illness, you will be asked to reschedule your appointment for a later date.
 We reserve the right to cancel or postpone in-person sessions if COVID-19 restrictions in our area change in the future.

-- Staff and clients are required to complete a COVID-19 screen, prior to attending each appointment.
+- Staff and clients are asked to complete a COVID-19 screen, prior to attending each appointment.

 - Staff and clients are asked to sanitize their hands upon entering the office.

-- Physical distancing is enforced as much as possible in waiting areas, and during sessions.
+- Physical distancing continues to be observed as much as possible during sessions.

 - Test materials and high touch surfaces are sanitized before and after each session.